dowjones/tokendito/README.md

 See [Releases](https://github.com/dowjones/tokendito/releases) for a detailed Changelog.

+### Tokendito 2.4.0

+Version 2.4.0 of Tokendito introduces the following new features:

+- Add support for Okta question MFA.
+- Many bug fixes and contributions.

 ### Tokendito 2.3.0

 Version 2.3.0 of Tokendito introduces the following new features:

 - Basic OIE support while forcing Classic mode.
+- Support for saving the Device Token ID for later reuse.
 - Misc bug fixes

 Note: This feature currently works with locally enabled OIE organizations, but it does not for Organizations with chained Authentication in mixed OIE/Classic environments.